What is Gestalt?

-Martin Buber (1878–1965) influenced Gestalt therapy and brought the relationship as a key part of the healing.
+Martin Buber (1878–1965) influenced Gestalt therapy and brought the relationship as a key part of the healing journey.
 'The human heart yearns for contact - above all it yearns for genuine dialogue - to be recognised in our uniqueness, our fullness and our vulnerability' (Hycner and Jacobs, 1996:9)

 The idea of being uniquely myself as therapist so that I can to meet the other in their individuality feels very real and opposite to the clinical and medical mental health system.
 Often we spend time seeing others as objects, projections, making assumptions and judgements of the other.
 We play roles, professional and otherwise to fit in or conform.
 Therapy is a special place where you can be fully yourself and accepted for as you are.